 In addition to the crash tests the vehicles needed to pass, 2017 saw the addition of new criteria which evaluated headlights.
 This is an important assessment since night driving can be extremely hazardous.
 Approximately half of all traffic deaths happen during dawn, dusk or when it is dark.
 Proper illumination can make a big difference.

-Automatic breaking systems are also a highlight.
+Automatic braking systems are also a highlight.
 Updated ABS systems help prevent or lessen the damage of collisions.
 Additionally, there are other features that help with crash avoidance such as front crash prevention, lane departure warning systems, back over prevention and automated detection of blind spots.

 What the IIHS Ratings Consider